eole-io/sandstone/doc/under-the-hood.md

 ### Websocket topics

-I wanted to make topic declaration as simple as Silex does with routes.
+I wanted to declare topics as simple as Silex does with routes.

 How Silex declares a route: